dvahn/convrt.io/README.md

 ## Running the project

-After cloning the repo you have to change Backend/classes/crawl.config.
-In line 9 of the file the name of your chrome profile should be defined.
-This is important for loading your personal cookies into the application.

-After updating crawl.config, run:
+Simply run:

-`docker-compose build`
+`chmod +x bash convrt.sh`

-and
+and afterwards:

-`docker-compose up`
+`bash convrt.sh <YOUR MAIL ADDRESS> <YOUR LINKEDIN PASSWORD>`

-After that, CONVRT should be available at localhost:3000.
+After running through the setup, which can take up to a few minutes, CONVRT should be available at localhost:3000.